Idank96/Digital-Image-Processing-Funcs/Laplacian Sharpening/README.md

-# Image Sharpening Method With Laplacian.
+# Image Sharpening Methods With Laplacian

 Demonstrating 3 image sharpening techniques using the Laplacian filter.
 The Laplacian filter is commonly used for enhancing image edges and details.